Egg-03/PaperTrailBot/README.md

 PaperTrail is provided under the Apache 2.0 License and is intended for responsible use.
 By using the public instance or self-hosting it, you agree to the basic terms outlined in our [Terms of Service](./TERMS.md).

+# License

+PaperTrail is licensed under the [Apache License 2.0](./LICENSE).

+You are free to:
+- Use, modify, and redistribute the code
+- Self-host or publicly host your own instance
+- Build on top of this bot for your own projects

+Just make sure to include proper attribution and comply with the [terms](https://www.apache.org/licenses/LICENSE-2.0).

+---
 Feel free to contribute to this guide or raise issues on GitHub if you get stuck!